Let's Stick Together (song): Original songs

 Instrumentally, the 1962 recording is an ensemble piece, while the one in 1969 is a solo performance, with Harrison (credited as the "Wilbert Harrison One Man Band") providing the vocal, harmonica, guitar, and percussion.

-Sue Records released "Let's Work Together" as a two-part single that reached number 32 on Billboard's Hot 100 in 1970, however, it did not appear on the magazine's R&B chart.
+Sue Records released "Let's Work Together" as a two-part single that reached number 32 on the Billboard Hot 100 in 1970, however, it did not appear on the magazine's R&B chart.
+In Canada, the song reached number 26 on the RPM charts.

 Canned Heat version

 Shortly after the release of Wilbert Harrison's "Let's Work Together", Los Angeles blues-rock band Canned Heat recorded their version of the song.
 Unlike their previous singles ("On the Road Again", "Going Up the Country", and "Time Was") that featured vocals and harmonica by Alan Wilson, for "Let's Work Together" Bob Hite provided the vocals, with Wilson adding the slide-guitar parts.
 The song was prepared for release as a single in December 1969, but was cancelled due to the popularity of Harrison's single.

 In the UK, where Harrison's single failed to generate interest, Canned Heat's version was released in January 1970.
 There it became their biggest hit, reaching number two on the UK Singles Chart during a stay of fifteen weeks.
 In the US, Canned Heat's "Let's Work Together" was first released on August 3, 1970, on their album, Future Blues.
 An American single followed on August 25, 1970, and reached number 26 on the Billboard Hot 100.
+In Canada, the song reached number 15 on the RPM charts.